regl-project/regl/README.md

 * A **resource** is a handle to a GPU resident object, like a texture, FBO or buffer.
 * A **command** is a complete representation of the WebGL state required to perform some draw call.

 To define a command you specify a mixture of static and dynamic data for the object.
 Once this is done, `regl` takes this description and then compiles it into optimized JavaScript code.
-For example, here is a simple `regl` program to draw a colored triangle:
+For example, here is a simple `regl` program to draw a triangle:

 ```JavaScript
 // Calling the regl module with no arguments creates a full screen canvas and